-I’m a Romanian-American writer living in Lausanne, Switzerland.
-I was born in Moldova, when it was still part of the Soviet Union (long story), studied languages and literature at the University of Bucharest, published two poetry books in Romanian, and moved to the US for love, more poetry, and adventure.
+I’m a Romanian-American poet living in Lausanne, Switzerland.
+I was born in Moldova, when it was still part of the Soviet Union, studied languages and literature at the University of Bucharest, published two poetry books in Romanian, and moved to the US for love, more poetry, and adventure.

 Adventure comes to those who seek it.
 I graduated from the University of Minnesota with an MFA in creative writing, had two children, hopped around the country for a while, following my husband’s academic career, and settled in Virginia, where I taught English at a magnet school for nearly a decade.